Okerew/okraleditor/.github/SECURITY.md

 ## Supported Versions

-Current, Linux App Image MacOS dmg on https://okral.glitch.me.
+Current, Linux App Image MacOS dmg, Windows exe on https://okral.glitch.me.
 <br>
 All of the branches, created by Okerew.
 ## Reporting a Vulnerability